bparanj/crystal/electronics/experiments/queue/inductor-experiments.md

 Inductors store energy in a magnetic field created by current flow through a coil of wire.
 They resist changes in current flow, allowing DC to pass while impeding AC.
 Their inductance is measured in henries (H).

-An inductor acts like a heavy water wheel in a stream.
-It resists sudden changes in water flow (current) due to its inertia, smoothing out flow variations.

 To demonstrate an inductor's effect:

 a) Set up an AC circuit with a function generator, a 100mH inductor, and an oscilloscope.